 Intensity – Moderate

-Expect to spend 3-6 hours walking or hiking over the course of the day (and, yes there will be elevation change) while carrying day packs with water and snacks!
+Expect to spend 3-6 hours walking or hiking over the course of the day (with some elevation change) while carrying day packs full of water and snacks!
 Suitable for most fit people with a bit of hiking experience.

 - Four nights of glamping in canvas tents at East Zion Resort

 - Pricing is based on double occupancy accomodations